 View all Master Programs in Rural Development in Asia 2018

 The RRDP focuses on rural poverty, improvement of the quality of life and social and economic development of rural areas.
-Practice oriented rural-regional planning is carried out regularly at district [+]
+Practice-oriented rural-regional planning is carried out regularly at district. [+]

 Master in Regional and Rural Development Planning (RRDP)

 The RRDP focuses on rural poverty, improvement of the quality of life and social and economic development of rural areas.
-Practice oriented rural-regional planning is carried out regularly at district and sub-district levels following a participatory and integrated approach.
-Attention is paid to management of development institutions, infrastructure and physical resources.
+Practice-oriented rural-regional planning is carried out regularly at district and sub-district levels following a participatory and integrated approach.
+Attention is paid to the management of development institutions, infrastructure, and physical resources.
 Sectoral and spatial planning is equally emphasized along with the management of rural development programs and local development projects to strengthen rural communities for sustainable development.
 Selected areas of concern are: poverty analysis; concepts and processes of rural and regional development; community development planning; agricultural development and planning; planning and management of rural development programs and projects; regional planning techniques; rural-urban relations; NGO management policy and development administration; sustainable development theories and practices; and decentralization and governance. ... [-]